Petar Veličković

 Supervising

-While at Cambridge, I have been extremely fortunate to (co-)supervise the project work of several students, whose dissertation titles are outlined below.
+Throughout my time at Cambridge, I have been extremely fortunate to (co-)supervise the project work of several students, whose dissertation titles are outlined below.
 Most of these disseratations have been turned into research publications, and many of the students are now working in prominent AI labs (either as doctoral students or research engineers).

 Undergraduate projects